 PaaS: a platform or an “on-demand environment” for developing, testing, and managing mobile apps.

 One of the major advantages of a SaaS business model is that it serves as an alternative to conventional software installation.
 This traditional model often necessitates building your in-house server and configuring important applications.
 In a typical multi-tenant SaaS application, the cloud service provider does all the necessary maintenance for you including updates and bug fixes.
 The good thing about this is that everything is being rented; you only pay for the software for a specific purpose and period of time.

-This is perfect for small businesses that wish to upscale without having the need to spend tons of money for onerous IT solutions.
+This is perfect for small businesses that wish to upscale without having the need to spend tons of money on onerous IT solutions.
 With that being said, here are other benefits of using SaaS in your business:

 Cost-effectiveness and Flexibility

 Businesses can benefit from the cost-effectiveness of using SaaS.
-Rather than purchasing a software for installation, or an extra hardware support, companies can enjoy a monthly or yearly SaaS subscription, which they can terminate as soon their contract ends.
+Rather than purchasing software for installation, or extra hardware support, companies can enjoy a monthly or yearly SaaS subscription, which they can terminate as soon their contract ends.

 SaaS offers high vertical scalability or the ability to increase the capacity of existing hardware or software by adding resources.
 Since SaaS solutions reside in cloud environments, they are easy to scale and integrate with other SaaS applications.

 SaaS customers only need an internet-enabled device to log into a software.
 Users can access the software in any location given its web-based capabilities.
 Easier accessibility makes everything run more smoothly.